Up and Walking

 From 1890 to 1897, at the Goethe and Schiller Archives in Weimar, Steiner was engaged in editing virtually the whole of Goethe's scientific writings.
 During this period he also took his Ph.D. at Rostock University.
-The initiate of Rosicrucian esotericism and Goethe-studied Steiner also became personally attracted to the camp of the dogmatic naturalist Ernst Haeckel (1834-1919) a philosopher of Monism who taught that the universe is a differentiation of a single type of substance.
+The initiate of Rosicrucian esotericism, the Goethe-studied Steiner, also became personally attracted to the camp of the dogmatic naturalist Ernst Haeckel (1834-1919) a philosopher of Monism who taught that the universe is a differentiation of a single type of substance.
 Steiner wrote in a letter of 1907 that there was "no better scientific foundation to esotericism than Haeckel's teaching".
-Those words should not be swallowed uncritically, as Steiner valued Haeckel's work in several contexts, and Haeckel's efforts in general, but did not subscribe to all of Haeckel's views.
+However, even though Steiner valued Haeckel's work in several contexts, and Haeckel's efforts in general, he did not subscribe to all of Haeckel's views.
 In a preface to his book An Outline of Esoteric Science Steiner wrote it was possible to appreciate Haeckel without agreeing with him.

-After reaching this stage of "independent thinking", Steiner discovered that this "living thinking" could awaken parts of him from "above" [read: deep within].
+After reaching this stage of "independent thinking", Steiner discovered that this "living thinking" could awaken parts of him from "above".
 Thought that had risen into subtility, could even impart life to a dormant spiritual perception in Steiner, his claim was.
 From about 1900 Steiner began to pursue this path with determination, and gradually came to discern three forms of higher knowledge:

-Equipped with his new-found imagination, inspiration, and intuition, Steiner developed a substantial body of spiritual and practical knowledge up to his death in 1925.
+Equipped with a view of imagination, inspiration, and intuition, Steiner developed a substantial body of spiritual and practical knowledge up to his death in 1925.
 He gave it the name "Anthroposophy".
 Anthroposophy literally means wisdom of man or the wisdom about man.
 In his later years, however, Steiner also interpreted it on occasion as "an adequate consciousness of being human".